AVAILABLE APPOINTMENTS

 The treatment lasts between 30 and 90 minutes.
 It is common for this form of therapy to be combined with other techniques in order to relax the body holistically.

-Prices vary depending on the duration of the massage:
+Prices vary depending on the duration of the massage.

 You can also book the treatment online directly here on the website.
-By the way, you can soon book your classic massage at the location in Chur!

 THE HISTORY OF CLASSIC MASSAGE